 You acknowledge that, as part of the Appointment, the Doctap GP may take a note, recording the symptoms and any advice given.
 Such records may be processed by us on behalf of the Doctap GP and, with your consent, transferred to the Patient’s usual doctor.

-THE PURPOSE OF DOCTAP IS TO ENABLE YOU TO REQUEST APPOINTMENTS WITHIN A SHORT TIMEFRAME.
-YOU EXPRESSLY ACKNOWLEDGE AND AGREE THAT YOU WAIVE ANY RIGHTS TO CANCELLATION OF YOUR REQUEST OTHER THAN AS SET OUT IN THESE TERMS.
+THE PURPOSE OF DOCTAP IS TO ENABLE YOU TO BOOK APPOINTMENTS WITHIN A SHORT TIMEFRAME.
+YOU EXPRESSLY ACKNOWLEDGE AND AGREE THAT YOU WAIVE ANY RIGHTS TO CANCELLATION OF YOUR BOOKING OTHER THAN AS SET OUT IN THESE TERMS.

-IF YOUR REQUEST IS CANCELLED 2 HOURS OR LESS BEFORE THE APPOINTMENT, YOU WILL NOT BE ENTITLED TO ANY REFUND;
+IF YOUR BOOKING IS CANCELLED 2 HOURS OR LESS BEFORE THE APPOINTMENT, YOU WILL NOT BE ENTITLED TO ANY REFUND;

-IF YOUR REQUEST IS CANCELLED 24 HOURS OR LESS BUT MORE THAN 2 HOURS BEFORE THE APPOINTMENT, YOU WILL BE ENTITLED TO A REFUND OF £10;
+IF YOUR BOOKING IS CANCELLED 24 HOURS OR LESS BUT MORE THAN 2 HOURS BEFORE THE APPOINTMENT, YOU WILL BE ENTITLED TO A REFUND OF £10;

-IF YOUR REQUEST IS CANCELLED MORE THAN 24 HOURS BEFORE THE APPOINTEMENT, YOU WILL BE ENTITLED TO A REFUND OF £20.
+IF YOUR BOOKING IS CANCELLED MORE THAN 24 HOURS BEFORE THE APPOINTEMENT, YOU WILL BE ENTITLED TO A REFUND OF £20.